Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:ks_condition}}

 Theorem~\ref{thm:ks_condition} puts together several classical ideas, the first of which is the so-called spinal change of measure.
 In order to state this change of measure, up to enlarging our probability space, let us assume that our branching process keeps track of the whole genealogy of individuals.
-Specifically, it will be convenient to use a Neveu--Ulam--Harris notation and identify individuals with elements of $\mathcal{N} := (\mathcal{X}\times\mathbb{N})^{\mathbb{N}}$, the set of finite sequences of elements of $\mathcal{X}\times\mathbb{N}$.
-Individuals of type $x$ in generation 0 are labelled $(x,1),(x,2),\dots,(x,Z_x(0))$; the type-$y$ children of individual $(x,i)$ are then labelled $(x,i,y,1),(x,i,y,2),\dots$, and so on.
+Specifically, it will be convenient to use a Neveu--Ulam--Harris notation and identify individuals with elements of